OHIF/Viewers/platform/docs/docs/migration-guide/3p8-to-3p9/2-Renamings.md

 ## Panel Measurements

-The panel in the default extension is renamed from `measure` to `measurements` to be more consistent with the rest of the extensions.
+The panel in the default extension is renamed from `measure` to `panelMeasurement` to be more consistent with the rest of the extensions.

 **Action Needed**

-Update any references to the `measure` panel to `measurements` in your code.
+Update any references to the `measure` panel to `panelMeasurement` in your code.

 Find and replace